New Pathways in Neutrino Physics via Quantum-Encoded Data Analysis: Conclusions and Outlook

-In this letter, we have demonstrated the encoding of high-energy physics data into a quantum stream.
-The protocol introduced in this work can serialize exponential amounts of data and achieves greater compression when compared to classical resources when more than fourteen qubits are used.
+In this article, we have demonstrated the encoding of high-energy physics data into a quantum stream.
+The protocol introduced in this work can serialize exponential amounts of data and achieves greater compression than classical resources when more than fourteen qubits are used.
 The availability of quantum resources in the upcoming years together with the techniques introduced in this work opens the door to trigger-less data analyses on high-energy physics.

 Upcoming quantum computers such as the IBM-Q, Google Sycamore processor~\cite{Arute_2019}, or Rydberg quantum simulators~\cite{Ebadi_2021} can be used in the upcoming experimental analyses.
 Our letter provides a new path forward to use quantum computers in high-energy physics data analyses~\cite{Delgado:2022tpc}.